 Introduction of Bootable Media

-Bootable CD is a kind of special disc, which contains a bootable operating system.
-This operation system generally is a compact version of Linux or Windows PE.
-A disc which has been installed a compact operating system is called Bootable CD.
-If the Windows operating system (such as Windows XP/Vista/7/8/10/11) installed on a hard disk suffers an error or even fail to start, we can restore the operating system through a bootable CD so as to make the operating system on the disc work normally again.
+A installation disc (CD/DVD) is the traditional form of bootable media.
+It contains a bootable operating system,which is generally a compact version of Linux or Windows PE.
+If the Windows operating system (such as Windows XP/Vista/7/8/10/11) installed on a hard disk suffers an error or even fail to start, we can restore it through a Windows bootable disk so as to make the operating system work normally again.
 The same is true for Linux OS.

-Here I would introduce a more comprehensive tool for creating bootable disc and start computer successfully - the bootable CD maker AOMEI Backupper supports creating two kinds of bootable CD or USB Flash Drive.
-One is Linux boot disc, and another is Windows PE boot disc.
+Here I would introduce a more comprehensive tool for creating bootable disc and start computer successfully - the bootable CD maker AOMEI Backupper supports creating either Windows or Linux bootable CD/USB Flash Drive.
 The former one can be created straightway, while the latter one may require installing Windows AIK kit in your operating system in advance.

 |Features||Windows PE bootable disc/USB||Linux bootable disc/USB|